OtterKring/MIM_ImportScript_myBestPractice/README.md

 #-Processing-Loop-----------------------------------

+# set the page internal counter to 0 before each page starts
+$global:PageToken = 0

 for ($i = $global:objectsImported; $i -lt $global:tenantObjects.Count -and (!$UsePagedImport -or ($UsePagedImport -and $global:PageToken -lt $PageSize)); $i++) {

     # use a speaking variable name instead of the array element through the rest of the code